How Opal & Joy’s Restorative Sleep System Helps Perimenopausal Women Sleep Better

 If you’re in your late 30s, 40s, or early 50s and finding it harder to get a good night’s sleep, you’re not alone.
 Millions of women experience sleep problems during perimenopause, the transition leading up to menopause.
 You may find yourself lying awake at night, waking drenched in sweat, or tossing and turning with racing thoughts.
 The exhaustion that follows doesn’t just make mornings harder; it affects your mood, focus, energy, and even your long-term health.

 The truth is, sleep disturbances are one of the most common and disruptive symptoms of perimenopause.
-Changing hormones, shifting circadian rhythms and new stressors all collide at once, leaving many women searching for answers and often feeling frustrated when conventional sleep aids don’t address the root cause.
+Changing hormones, shifting circadian rhythms and new stressors all converge, leaving many women searching for answers and often feeling frustrated when conventional sleep aids don’t address the root cause.

-By supporting both the endocannabinoid system (with calming ingredients like CBD, CBN, and linalool) and the endocrine system (with adaptogens like ashwagandha, reishi, Relora®, and passionflower), it helps you not only fall asleep more easily but also stay asleep.
+By supporting both the endocannabinoid system (with calming ingredients like CBD, CBN, and linalool) and the endocrine system (with adaptogens like ashwagandha, reishi, Relora®, and passionflower), perimenopausal women can fall asleep more easily, sleep more deeply, and wake up feeling nourished and balanced.
 After a good night's sleep, you'll wake feeling restored and ready for your day.

 Why Does Perimenopause Cause Sleep Problems?